Aladin96/shortenurls/README.md

 # ShortenUrls

-ShortenUrls is a url shortener to reduce a long link, built with ReactJS 🔥.
+ShortenUrls is a url shortener to reduce a long link, built with **REACT, REDUX and FIREBASE** 🔥.

 ## SCREENSHOT